Ex-Dallas officer who killed neighbor found guilty of murder

 Guyger’s defense attorneys can argue that she deserves a light sentence because she acted out of sudden fear and confusion.
 The judge is expected to provide guidance on sentencing law.

+Guyger was jailed Tuesday afternoon pending sentencing.
 It is unclear how long the punishment phase of the trial will last.
+Testimony will resume Wednesday.

 The basic facts of the unusual shooting were not in dispute throughout the trial.
 After a long shift at work and still in uniform, Guyger walked up to Jean’s apartment — which was on the fourth floor, directly above hers on the third — and found the door unlocked.
 Thinking the apartment was her own, she drew her service weapon and entered.